Cuttack City: Only One New COVID-19 +Ve Cases Detected - Pragativadi

 As per the CMC, the one new COVID-19 positive case is from the Local Contact Case.

-Moreover, no recovery has been reported today, the CMC said, while appreciating the efforts of all doctors & healthcare staff.
+Moreover, Two recoveries have been reported today, the CMC said, while appreciating the efforts of all doctors & healthcare staff.